simon-ritchie/apysc/docs_src/source/continue.md

 <iframe src="static/continue_basic_usage/index.html" width="250" height="150"></iframe>

-If you use the `Continue` class in the out of the `with For` block then an exception will be raised:
+If you use the `Continue` class in the out of the `with For` block, then an exception is raised:

 ```py
 import apysc as ap